 Production #: 1504

 Having pursued a female robot to the Zeta star system, Alien Leader (Ronald Gans) and his mechanical men (Lyle Waggoner and Ralph Lee) seek assistance from the Robinson family.
-Complications arise when the Robot B-9, now madly in love with the aforementioned female robot, decides to harbor his new romantic partner from the authorities.
+Complications arise when the Robot B-9, now madly in love with the female robot, decides to harbor his romantic interest from the authorities.

 “Deadliest of the Species” benefits from an action-packed and relatively serious, if not completely camp-free, execution.
 That being said, the Robot’s betrayal will likely offend Lost in Space fans for obvious reasons.

 Additionally worth noting, the authoritative demeanor of Ronald Gans’ character (identified as “Alien Leader” in the closing credits) should allow viewers to accept him as a no-nonsense law enforcement officer in spite of his silly appearance.

 Similar to “War of the Robots” from season one, “Deadliest of the Species” attempts to humanize the Robot B-9 so that the audience can easily relate with him.
 Nevertheless, the Robot’s anthropomorphic qualities are overplayed to the point of absurdity in this offering.
 At one point, for example, the Robot erupts into a crying fit after enduring a barrage of Dr. Smith’s alliterative insults.
 Also cringe-worthy, the Robot falls in “love” with an alluring but dangerous “female” counterpart—a nonsensical character transition that fails from both a logical and an emotional standpoint.